StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ## Directory Structure

-Before starting your first check it is worth understanding the checks directory structure.
+Before starting your first check it's worth understanding the checks directory structure.
 There are two places that you will need to add files for your check.
 The first is the `checks.d` folder, which lives in your Agent root.

 For all Linux systems, you should find it at: